 It’s even more important if you are selling online, maybe you are a course creator or have digital products. .
 When shopping in an actual store, we can pick up items, handle them, and check them out.
 Without the ability to do that, we rely even more on what others who have already purchased the product or service say.

 Here are some types of social proof that can boost your website’s conversions.

 Put a counter on your site telling visitors how many people have purchased, joined, or visited your site.
-This shows that they’re not the only one.
+This shows that they’re not the only ones.
 Others have taken you up on your offer as well.
-You can add a counter using website plug-ins be aware though that these HAVE to be genuine there are alort of fake counters out there, don't be one of those businesses that use those 🙂
+You can add a counter using website plug-ins be aware though that these HAVE to be genuine as there are a lot of fake counters out there, don't be one of those businesses that use those 🙂

 Social Media Activity

 A similar type of plug-in shows your social media activity on a sidebar of your website.
 It displays people interacting with you on platforms like Facebook and Twitter in real-time.
 The plug-in can also allow the visitor to join you on social media or interact directly with your content there.
 These can work well if you have spent a lot of time building and engaging with an audience.

 List your business on online review sites and show the content on your website or provide a link where people can go to read reviews.
 Reviews are an essential part of making online buying decisions.

 Certifications, Memberships, and Awards